amjadraza/learn-ml-with-spark/README.rst

         :alt: Documentation Status

-A project to collect learning resources for Machine Learning with Spark
+A project to collect learning resources for Machine Learning with Spark.
+In this project, we collected the running Jupyter notebooks compatible to run on Google Colab Environment.
+All the notebooks are compiled to form a book for better usage.

 * Free software: Apache Software License 2.0